Conformity: Peer

 Some adolescents gain acceptance and recognition from their peers by conformity.
 This peer moderated conformity increases from the transition of childhood to adolescence.
 It follows a U-shaped age pattern wherein conformity increases through childhood, peaking at sixth and ninth grades and then declines.
 Adolescents often follow the logic that "if everyone else is doing it, then it must be good and right".
 However, it is found that they are more likely to conform if peer pressure involves neutral activities such as those in sports, entertainment, and prosocial behaviors rather than anti-social behaviors.
-Researchers have found that peer conformity is strongest for individuals who reported strong identification with their friends or groups, making them more likely to adopt beliefs and behaviors accepted in such circle.
+Researchers have found that peer conformity is strongest for individuals who reported strong identification with their friends or groups, making them more likely to adopt beliefs and behaviors accepted in such circles.

 There is also the factor that the mere presence of a person can influence whether one is conforming or not.
 Norman Triplett (1898) was the researcher that initially discovered the impact that mere presence has, especially among peers.
 In other words, all people can affect society.
-We are influenced by people doing things beside us.
-Whether this is in a competitive atmosphere or not.
+We are influenced by people doing things beside us, whether this is in a competitive atmosphere or not.
 People tend to be influenced by those who are their own age especially.
 Co-actors that are similar to us tend to push us more than those who are not.